ramrom/rams_dot_files/cheatsheets/tech_standands_info.md

     - all codepoints between 0-127 is encoded as one byte, code points above 128 are stored in 2,3 and up to 6 bytes
 - UTF16 - uses a minimum of 2bytes, java natively uses UTF16
     - not backwards compatible with ASCII
+### RLE
+- run length encoding, a simple lossless compression encoding
+### HUFFMAN ENCODING
+- lossless compression that uses a tree and represents the most frequent symbols with the smallest bit sequences

 ## FLOATS
 - https://en.wikipedia.org/wiki/IEEE_754-1985